AdobeDocs/analytics.en/help/admin/admin/bot-removal/bot-removal.md

 ## Use the `hitGovernor` implementation plug-in

-Use the [s.hitGovernor implementation plug-in](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/plugins/hitgovernor.html), which removes visitors who behave like bots by sending dozens or hundreds of hits per minute.
+Use the [s.hitGovernor implementation plug-in](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/plugins/hitgovernor.html), which removes visitors who behave like bots, meaning these visitors send dozens or hundreds of hits per minute.

 ## Use a combination of Adobe Tools